+A subaward authorizing the subrecipient to begin work can only be issued after the prime agreement from Stanford’s sponsor has been accepted on behalf of the institution.
 A subaward will not be issued, nor payments to a Subrecipient authorized, prior to Stanford's receipt and acceptance of a funding commitment from the prime sponsor.
 A Stanford PI or designee may not authorize a subrecipient to begin working without a fully executed subaward agreement in place.
 Proposed subrecipients who commence work without a fully signed subaward agreement from OSR do so at their own risk and have no assurance of payment from Stanford.
 In the event a subaward is subsequently issued to a subrecipient, a subrecipient may claim costs properly incurred under its own risk, provided that the costs are otherwise allowable.
 In such cases, the Subrecipient must furnish evidence to Stanford that all required compliance approvals were in place at the time the costs were incurred.

 2. Subawards Periods of Performance and Duration

 The period of performance of a subaward (including any requested extensions) may not be outside of Stanford's period of performance allowed under the prime award.
 Subawards may, however, be issued for shorter periods of time than Stanford's full period of performance.
 A new subaward will be issued whenever Stanford's sponsored project receives funding under a new competitive segment.

 Stanford issues subawards on a cost-reimbursement basis.
 Rare exceptions may be made when it can be demonstrated that a fixed-price agreement is in the best interest of the university.
 For subawards issued under federal awards, per OMB Uniform Guidance, Section 200.332, prior written approval from the prime sponsor will be required on fixed-price subawards up to the Simplified Acquisition Threshold.